-- Planter strip along both sides of the street with a continuous row of street trees - Sidewalks adjacent to the planter strip - Where residential uses are located on the ground floor, landscaped front yard setbacks of approximately 10 to 15 feet are required in order to buffer residential units from traffic and provide privacy. - Where commercial uses are located on the ground floor, they may have a landscaped setback, up to approximately 15 feet.
+- Planter strip along both sides of the street with a continuous row of street trees - Sidewalks, at least 5-feet wide, adjacent to the planter strip - Where residential uses are located on the ground floor, landscaped front yard setbacks of approximately 10 to 15 feet are required in order to buffer residential units from traffic and provide privacy. - Where commercial uses are located on the ground floor, they may have building setbacks between 0 and 15 feet.